pasoftdev/chipo-custom-parts/STL/readme-stl.md

-STL files here are ready to print, it is suggested to lay them on the printbed considering where tensile strength is supposed to be, for example the femur parts that holds the servo should lay flat on the printbed on the side where you attach the screws that hold the servo horn
+STL files here are ready to print, it is suggested to lay them on the printbed considering where tensile strength is supposed to be, for example the femur parts that holds the servo should lay flat on the printbed on the side where you attach the screws that hold the servo horn.
+Refer to the sample photo on how to assemble the parts